exercism/python/exercises/practice/palindrome-products/.approaches/introduction.md

 # Introduction

-There are various approaches to solving this problem.
+There are various ways to solve `palindrome-products`.
-These approaches show 2 common ways to solve this problem.
-With one being a lot more efficient than the other.
+This approaches document shows 2 _common_ strategies, with one being a lot more efficient than the other.
-Although with that being said there are other ways to solve this problem.
+That being said, neither approach here is considered canonical, and other "pythonic" approaches could be added/expanded on in the future.

 ## General guidance